scrapy/scrapy/docs/intro/tutorial.rst

 They define an initial list of URLs to download, how to follow links, and how to parse the contents of pages to extract :ref:`items <topics-items>`.

-To create a Spider, you must subclass :class:`scrapy.Spider <scrapy.spider.Spider>` and define some attributes:
+To create a Spider, you must subclass :class:`scrapy.Spider
+<scrapy.spiders.Spider>` and define some attributes:

-* :attr:`~scrapy.spider.Spider.name`: identifies the Spider.
+* :attr:`~scrapy.spiders.Spider.name`: identifies the Spider.
 It must be unique, that is, you can't set the same name for different Spiders.

-* :attr:`~scrapy.spider.Spider.start_urls`: a list of URLs where the Spider will begin to crawl from.
+* :attr:`~scrapy.spiders.Spider.start_urls`: a list of URLs where the Spider will begin to crawl from.
 The first pages downloaded will be those listed here.
 The subsequent URLs will be generated successively from data contained in the start URLs.

-* :meth:`~scrapy.spider.Spider.parse`: a method of the spider, which will be called with the downloaded :class:`~scrapy.http.Response` object of each start URL.
+* :meth:`~scrapy.spiders.Spider.parse`: a method of the spider, which will be called with the downloaded :class:`~scrapy.http.Response` object of each start URL.
 The response is passed to the method as the first and only argument.